Kids and Teens with ADHD

 Although things may seem hopeless right now, there is a way to understand and help your child while deepening the connection between you.
 With my support, your child can learn to regulate their behaviors, increase their self-confidence, and gain a sense of normalcy and agency in their life.

-ADHD in children is common and often very misunderstood
+ADHD is common and often misunderstood

 According to the Center for Disease Control, ADHD is one of the most common neurodevelopmental disorders that children face.[1]
 In a national parent survey in 2016, it was estimated that over 6 million children were living with ADHD at that time.[2]